kbchun/NBA-ngular/README.md

 "NBA-ngular keeps me up to date on my favorite teams and players instantly!
 ESPN, Yahoo!, and other sports sites got nothing on NBA-ngular" -Satisfied Customer

 #Closing and Call to Action
-Many thanks to [Sport Radar](http://sportradar.us/) and [Pro Basketball API](https://probasketballapi.com/) for all the information and stats displayed in my product.
+Many thanks to [Pro Basketball API](https://probasketballapi.com/) for all the information and stats displayed in my product.